 In May 2011, we performed Carmina Burana in an acclaimed collaboration with the BSSO with Michael Seal conducting.

 In October 2010, we performed Verdi’s Requiem with the English Schools’ Orchestra in Symphony Hall.

 These events provide great opportunities for school students to perform in Symphony Hall with a full-sized chorus and are also a rewarding experience for the choir to work with talented young musicians.

 We are planning another orchestral venture for the next couple of years.

 Voice Factory – Choir members

-In Phase II, we are holding a series of all day workshops for the choir, approximately twice a year, where some excellent vocal and choral development work takes place and a good social time is had by all.
+In Phase II, we have held a series of all day workshops for the choir, approximately twice a year, where some excellent vocal and choral development work takes place and a good social time is had by all.